Allergy Shots in Athens, GA: What to Know

 Georgia Families (Georgia Medicaid) covers allergy testing and immunotherapy through CMOs serving the Athens area: Amerigroup Community Care, CareSource Georgia, and Peach State Health Plan.

 Curex accepts most major Athens insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Athens.
+At $129/month without insurance, Curex at-home SCIT is a fraction of traditional Year 1 shot costs in Athens.

 Allergy Shot Resources